What Carat Diamond Should I Choose?

 From this weight on, have a jeweler build your studs from diamonds you choose.
-The price of these diamonds makes it worthwhile to check their certification and review video of their performance before buying.
+The price of these diamonds makes it worthwhile to check their grade report and review video of their performance before buying.

 At 1.50 ctw, each earring is noticeably large and can have a ton of sparkle.
 Nearly 6 mm in diameter, these diamonds may look overly large on petite ears but provide the perfect earlobe coverage for larger ears.
 Again, in this weight range, it's best to build earrings with laboratory-graded diamonds.
 Expect to spend at least $4,000 on 1.50-ctw diamond studs.

 At the 2.00-ctw mark, each diamond weighs about 1 ct, making them large and very sparkly.
-If you’re looking at 2.00-ctw diamond studs, make sure your diamonds come with certifications from reputable laboratories.
+If you're looking at 2.00-ctw diamond studs, make sure your diamonds come with grade reports from reputable laboratories.
 At this size, well-cut round diamonds will cost at least $7,000.